 North Central Missouri College may award credit for approved programs of study taken at area high schools and technical schools.
 Coursework is designed for use toward a career and technical certificate or degree at NCMC.
 Qualified students must submit articulation certificates and official transcripts from the sending schools to the Registrar's Office.
-For more information on approved programs, please visit the "Services" tab of the NCMC website.
+For more information on approved programs, please visit the NCMC website.
 Fees may apply.